Winter Lamb & Split Pea Persian Stew

-Split peas are slow-cooked with an aromatic base of herbs and spices to produce a flavourful Persian stew
+Slow-cooked split peas with an aromatic base of herbs and spices produce a flavourful Persian dish

 I have been using a lot of split peas lately.
 Maybe because my cousin has just moved to Egypt and keeps sending snaps of delicious dishes that use them, like this Persian stew.
 Cook it slowly so it’s full of flavour, and then simply serve with couscous.

 LAMB AND SPLIT PEA PERSIAN STEW